jsdoc/jsdoc.github.io/content/en/about-namepaths.md

 {% endexample %}

 Above is an example of a namespace with "unusual" characters in its member names (the hash character, dashes, even quotes).
-To refer to these you just need quote the names: chat."#channel", chat."#channel"."op:announce-motd", and so on.
+To refer to these you just need quote the names: `chat."#channel"`, `chat."#channel"."op:announce-motd"`, and so on.
-Internal quotes in names should be escaped with backslashes: chat."#channel"."say-\"hello\"".
+Internal quotes in names should be escaped with backslashes: `chat."#channel"."say-\"hello\""`.

 [event-tag]: tags-event.html
 [external-tag]: tags-external.html